Plan your WSUS deployment

 Server hardware requirements to enable WSUS role are bound to hardware requirements.
 The minimum hardware requirements for WSUS are:

 Processor: 1.4 gigahertz (GHz) x64 processor (2 Ghz or faster is recommended)

 Memory: WSUS requires an additional 2 GB of RAM more than what is required by the server and all other services or software.

-Network adapter: 100 megabits per second (Mbps) or greater
+Network adapter: 100 megabits per second (Mbps) or greater (1GB is recommended)

 If you install roles or software updates that require you to restart the server when installation is complete, restart the server before you enable the WSUS server role.